MysteriousJ/Joystick-Input-Examples/README.md

 ## Displaying Physical Buttons
 Console games have long displayed icons instead of words to tell players which button to press.
 Modern PC games are also using button icons, a.k.a. glyphs, in their displayed text for popular controllers.
 Steam provides a set of glyphs for games to use that's accessible [through their API](https://partner.steamgames.com/doc/api/isteaminput#GetGlyphForActionOrigin).
 Games like *Hades* have their own set of glyphs to match the game's aesthetic.

-Strings displayed to the user will need to encode logical games actions for which a glyph will be displayed; for example, `"Press [action:jump] to jump!"`.
+Strings displayed to the user will need to encode logical game actions for which a glyph will be displayed; for example, `"Press [action:jump] to jump!"`.
 Before displaying the string, ask the button configuration which physical button maps to that action, and use that as a key to look up the glyph.
 The `combined` example has unique strings for each physical button that could be used as keys in a glyph table.